python-websockets/websockets/docs/design.rst

 When it encounters a control frame:

 - if it's a close frame, it starts the closing handshake;
-- if it's a ping frame, it anwsers with a pong frame;
+- if it's a ping frame, it answers with a pong frame;
 - if it's a pong frame, it acknowledges the corresponding ping (unless it's an unsolicited pong).